What the Research Shows

 You dedicate each workout to 1–2 muscle groups, training 4–6 days per week.
 This allows higher volume and more exercise variety per muscle group.
 Sessions last 45–75 minutes.

-Sample 5-Day Split (Bro Split)
+Sample 5-Day Body-Part Split

 - Monday (Chest): Bench, incline, flyes, dips — 14 sets